Hugius/FabiEngine3D/doc/MODEL_ENTITY.md

   - Type: `boolean`
   - Constraints: none
 - **Shadowed**: the mesh is captured for shadows
   - Type: `boolean`
   - Constraints: none
+- **Frozen**: the XYZ position of the mesh is not affected by camera movement
+  - Type: `boolean`
+  - Constraints: none
 - **Reflected**: the mesh is captured for reflections